Moshe Menuhin

-Moshe Menuhin (1893–1983) was an American Jewish writer and teacher of Hebrew.
+Moshe Menuhin (1893–1982) was an American Jewish writer and teacher of Hebrew.

 Biography

 Menuhin was born Moshe Mnuchin in Gomel to a distinguished, religious Lithuanian Jewish family.
-He was the great great grandson of Rabbi Shneur Zalman of Liadi, the founder of Chabad Hassidism as well as Rabbi Levi Yitzchok of Berditchev.
+He was the great-great-grandson of Rabbi Shneur Zalman of Liadi, the founder of Chabad Hassidism, as well as Rabbi Levi Yitzchok of Berditchev.

 When the family moved to the Yishuv, Moshe was sent to Orthodox Jewish schools, first to Yeshivas in Jerusalem, then to the Hebrew Gymnasia Herzlia in Jaffa - Tel Aviv.

 In 1913 he came to the United States to complete his higher education, attending New York University where he studied mathematics, political science and education.

-In late 1919 he and his wife Marutha (née Sher) became American citizens, and changed their surname to Menuhin.
+In late 1919 he and his wife Marutha (née Sher) became American citizens, and changed their surname to "Menuhin".

-He later moved to California, where he worked as a Hebrew teacher.
+He later moved to Los Gatos, California, along with his family, where he worked as a Hebrew teacher.

 His views were anti-Zionist, and were subject of controversy in the Jewish world.
 He was the author of The Decadence of Judaism in Our Time and Jewish Critics of Zionism, and of the family history The Menuhin Saga.
+In the 1960s, he served as a cultural and political advisor to the far-right German National-Zeitung.